 For some years now, the University of Bremen has been able to maintain its position among the top-notch research universities in Germany.
 This is underscored by its successful performance within the context of the Excellence Initiative.
 Since 2001 the University has been hosting one of only six existing DFG Research Centers.
-Currently, the University of Bremen can proudly boast three Collaborative Research Centers, one of which is a Transregio run in cooperation with Freiburg University.
+Currently, the University of Bremen can proudly boast four Collaborative Research Centers, one of which is a Transregio run in cooperation with Freiburg University and one Transregio run in coopertion with the RWTH Aachen and the Oklahoma State University.

 Bremen also shines in the CHE university rankings.
 Nine of the audited disciplines are included in the very top category, and in three different disciplines Bremen University occupies position 1 in respect of the amount of external funding acquired by its scholars and scientists (the geosciences, sociology, political science).
 In six further disciplines (production engineering, geography, electrical engineering, computer science, mathematics, business studies) Bremen ranks among the top ten German universities.